TimiSillman/prime-numbers/README.md

 ### Azure
 - Currently hosted on azure https://prime-number.azurewebsites.net using [App Services](https://azure.microsoft.com/en-us/services/app-service/)
-- Other possibility could be dockerize the app and use [Kubernets Service](https://azure.microsoft.com/en-us/services/kubernetes-service/)
+- Other possibility could be to dockerize the app and use [Kubernets Service](https://azure.microsoft.com/en-us/services/kubernetes-service/)

 # Coding assignment